Alfresco/docs-alfresco/desktop-sync/1.8/index.md

 With Desktop Sync, desktop users can securely and automatically sync content between their desktop and Alfresco Content Services.

-The new feature introduced in v1.8 is:
+New features introduced in v1.8 are:

 * Admins can centrally configure the content to hide from users
 * Admins can configure what users have to sync by pre-selecting the sync folders